 8 Ways to Prevent Identity TheftFederal Civilian Life

 Identity theft is a crime that impacts over 10 million adults in the U.S. every year.
 It can be as simple as someone opening an online account in your name, or as serious as applying for loans or credit cards using your information.
 They can steal your money, run up debt, destroy your credit rating and even commit crimes using your identity.
 The reality is that we are all vulnerable to identity theft.
 To help you lower your risks and protect your financial security, we’ve put together a checklist on “8 Ways to Prevent Identity Theft.”
-We hope you find it useful.

 1. Strengthen Passwords.

 Identity thieves seek password information to target your personal data.
 To improve your passwords, the key is to first get organized.
 How many different passwords do you currently use?
 Are they all different, or simply a variation of one another?
 You should use different passwords for every account and make them strong.
 Use a random mixture of numbers, letters and symbols, and update them regularly.
 It might feel inconvenient, but the harder they are for you to remember, the harder they are for an identity thief to figure out.

 One of the most successful methods for identity theft is “dumpster diving.”
 That’s why you must shred everything that might be useful to them before you throw it away: credit card and bank statements, medical records, copies of tax returns, receipts, pre-approved credit card offers, and any junk mail with your name on it.
 File what you need for your records, and shred the rest.